German battleship Gneisenau: Fate

 Repair work on Gneisenau was completed by 26 February 1942, and she was scheduled to deploy to Norway on 6 March.
 Despite the fact that she was still in dry dock, her ammunition stores had been restocked and she was prepared for a short round of trials before her departure.
 On the night of 26–27 February, however, the British launched a heavy air raid on the ship.
 The ship was hit by a single bomb in her forecastle that penetrated the armored deck and exploded.
 Red-hot bomb fragments ignited propellant charges in the forward turret and caused a tremendous explosion.
 The turret was thrown off its mount and the entire bow section was burned out.
 The crew partially flooded the magazine to prevent a more catastrophic explosion.
 The blast killed 112 men and wounded 21 others.

 The extensive damage convinced the Naval Staff to rebuild Gneisenau to mount the six 38 cm guns originally planned, rather than repair the ship.
 The damaged bow section was removed in order to attach a lengthened bow, which would correct the decrease in freeboard that would have been caused by the heavier 38 cm guns.
 On 4 April, the ship went to Gotenhafen, escorted by the training ship Schlesien and the icebreaker Castor.
 She was formally decommissioned on 1 July.
 Her crew were paid off and redeployed to the U-boat arm.

-By early 1943, the ship had been sufficiently repaired to begin the conversion process, but Hitler, angered by the failure of German surface raiders at the Battle of the Barents Sea in December 1942 ordered the cessation of all work.
+By early 1943, the ship had been sufficiently repaired to begin the conversion process, but Hitler, angered by the failure of German surface raiders at the Battle of the Barents Sea in December 1942, ordered the cessation of all work.
 Gneisenau was disarmed and her 28 cm and 15 cm gun turrets were used in shore batteries.
 Turret Caesar was installed in Austrått Fort near Trondheim as the coastal battery Orlandet.

 Gneisenau remained unused in Gotenhafen until the end of the war.
 As the Red Army advanced on the city, the remaining crew took the ship out to the entrance of the harbor and sank the vessel as a blockship on 27 March 1945.
 In 1947, the Polish government ordered the ship be removed, and initial salvage operations began.
-The ship was sealed and refloated on 12 September 1951 then completely scrapped, though it is believed that some of her steel was used in the construction of Polish merchant vessels, with her horn being installed on the Dar Pomorza.
-The ship's bell was preserved and it is now in the collection of the Museum of the Polish Army in Warsaw (Poland), it is occasionally presented at exhibitions.
+The ship was sealed and refloated on 12 September 1951 then completely scrapped, though it is believed that some of her steel was used in the construction of Polish merchant vessels.
 She was the largest ship raised at the time.
 Norway offered to return the turret from Trondheim in 1979, though the offer was declined.
 The gun turret was instead preserved as a museum in Norway.